Krutheesh/Meal_Db/README.md

 # Meal_Db
-Food recipes  website buit using reactJs, in this application user can search different food items and know the recipe
+Food recipes  website built using reactJs, in this application user can search different food items and know the recipe